An annotated version

 Sallie Ann Buie married Duncan Brown.
 Seven or Eight years later after their marriage they moved to Talladega Ala.
 Brownsville postoffice.
 The childern were Daniel Buie, Artemas Whitfield, John Rice, Doddridge, Joseph, Fielding, Robert, Effie, Harriet, Matilda, Adelia. ["White Daniel" McNeill was the next door neighbor of Duncan and Artemas Brown in the 1860 census of Union Co., Arkansas.]

 Daniel married in Talledega Ala.
 They had two childern Artemas married a Miss

 Carrigan in Ark.
-His second wife Susan Fergusan.
+His second wife Susan Fergusan [The Fergusons were their neighbors in the 1860 census of Union Co., Arkansas].
 Their childen Margert, Blanch,

 Artemas, John Rice married _______.
 Joseph married Miss Ferusan [Ferguson]

 They had six childern.
 Fielding married ______ Harriet married Dr. Aurehus [sic]

 McAlpine.
 Effie Jane married Malcolm Galbraith.
 Adelia married Spear [sic].

 These families lived in and around Junction City and Three Creeks Arkansas.

 moved to Texas.
 Archibald son of Daniel married Flora McInnis.
 Their childern

 were Duncan Alexander and Daniel Calvin twin brothers, Cartharine [sic]